fabric8io/fabric8/docs/mavenPlugin.md

 #### Viewing all the environment variable injection points

-If you have transitive dependences which include the generated **io/fabric8/environment/schema.json** file in their jars you can view the overall list of environment variable injection points for a project via:
+If you have transitive dependencies which include the generated **io/fabric8/environment/schema.json** file in their jars you can view the overall list of environment variable injection points for a project via:

     mvn fabric8:env